 How do I get a license to open a medical marijuana dispensary in Oklahoma?
 Or to become a grower, processor, or transporter in Oklahoma?

-As with the standard medical marijuana applications, all application materials for potential growers, transporters, processors, and dispensary operators will become available July 26 at omma.ok.gov.
+As with the standard medical marijuana applications, application materials for potential growers, transporters, processors, and dispensary operators have been available since July 26 at omma.ok.gov.
 Applicants for these positions must be:

 - At least 25 years old

 - Already registered to conduct business in the state

 - Have no more than 25% non-Oklahoma ownership (i.e. no more than 25% of your dispensary partners can be non-Oklahoma residents)

 Application fees for growers, processors, and dispensary operators will be $2,500.

 *The Oklahoma State Department of Health will be updating the status of the medical marijuana program as new information becomes available.
 You can either check omma.ok.gov, or call 405-271-2266 for the most up to date information.

 Need a Medical Marijuana Card?
 Receive more information by Starting Here